Sociology of race and ethnic relations: United Kingdom

+The demography of ethnic population in Britain are shaped by their imperial history.
 In the United Kingdom, foreign nationals were actively encouraged and sponsored to migrate in the 1950s after the dissolution of the Empire and the social devastation of the Second World War.
 The 1962 Commonwealth Immigrants Act changed the law so that only certain British Commonwealth members were able to migrate.
 This law was tightened again with the Commonwealth Immigrants Act 1968 and Immigration Act 1971.
 The Race Relations Act 1968 extended certain anti-discrimination policies with respect to employment, housing, commercial and other services.
 This was extended again with the Race Relations Act 1976.

+The Race Relations Amendment Act 2000 was made to promote anti-discriminatory policies concerning the ingrained nature of systemic racial and ethnic inequality in the country, which shows the UK government develops policies that address racial inequalities and hate crimes.
+In 2018, the United Nations Special Rapporteur analyzed the state of racial intolerance.
+They assessed that the state of the country was still rooted in socio-economic exclusion of minorities.
+The UK still has inequalities in many institutions such as housing, employment, health, and more.
+This means that race continues to determines people's standards of living.
+In addition, there is the political climate in the UK is becoming increasingly tense, with things such as the government's immigration policy.
+The negative impact of an antagonistic environment on minority groups is noted with an increase in hate speech and violence.

 As with the UK establishments of media and cultural studies, 'ethnic relations' is often taught as a loosely distinct discipline either within sociology departments or other schools of humanities.

 Major British theorists include Paul Gilroy, Stuart Hall, Richard Jenkins, John Rex, Michael Banton and Tariq Modood.